Ike & Tina Turner: 1976–1978: The end of the duo

 Their divorce was finalized on March 29, 1978.
 In the settlement, Tina gave Ike her share of their Bolic Sound recording studio, publishing companies, real estate, and he kept his four cars.
 Tina retained her songwriter royalties from songs she had written, but Ike received the publishing royalties for his compositions and hers.
 She also kept her two Jaguars, furs and jewelry along with her stage name.
 Tina took responsibility for the debts incurred from their missed concert dates as well as an IRS lien.

+In her 1986 autobiography, Tina revealed that Turner had been abusive during their marriage.
+She said: "It was my relationship with Ike that made me most unhappy.
+At first, I had really been in love with him.
+Look what he'd done for me.
+But he was totally unpredictable."
+Turner admitted he took Tina for granted and called her "the best woman I ever knew".
+In his autobiography, he said: "Sure, I've slapped Tina.
+We had fights and there have been times when I punched her to the ground without thinking.
+But I never beat her."
+In a 1999 interview, Roseanne Barr urged him to publicly apologize to Tina on The Roseanne Barr Show.
+In 2007, Turner told Jet that he had written Tina an apology letter, but had never sent it.
+In 2018, Tina told The Sunday Times that "as an old person, I have forgiven him, but I would not work with him.
+He asked for one more tour with me, and I said, 'No, absolutely not.'
+Ike wasn't someone you could forgive and allow him back in."

 United Artists responded to the abrupt split by finishing albums from their last recording sessions, releasing Delilah's Power (1977) and Airwaves (1978).
 In 1980, Ike released the single "Party Vibes"/"Shame, Shame, Shame" taken from The Edge (1980).
 The single peaked at No. 27 on the Billboard Disco Top 100 chart.

 After Tina's resurgence as a solo artist in the mid-1980s, compilation albums containing unreleased material were released, including Get Back (1985) and Gold Empire (1985).
 Get Back reached No. 189 on the Billboard Top Pop Albums chart.